Act 3

 Letter(s)

-Hunt with your partner for references to your symbol (also in stage directions).
+Hunt for references to your symbol or motif (also in stage directions).
 Find as many as you can.
-You will share these with the class.
+You will share these with the class in the Padlet.

-Place your quotes, with the Act number, in the collaboration space in class notebook.
+Place your complete quotes, with the Act number and page number, in the Padlet.

 Act 1